Juan-Carlos Planas

 Juan-Carlos "J.C."
-Planas (born July 17, 1970 in Miami, Florida) is a former Florida Republican politician who served as the District 115 representative in the Florida House of Representatives from 2002-2010 before having to retire due to Florida term limits.
+Planas (born July 17, 1970 in Miami, Florida) is an American politician.

 He received his bachelor's degree from the Florida State University in 1993.
 A former prosecutor, he received his Juris Doctor from St. Thomas University School of Law in 1998.
 He lives in the community of Westchester in Miami-Dade County, Florida.
 He is married to Viviana.

-Juan-Carlos switched to Democratic Party affiliation in the aftermath of Trump's election.
+Originally a Republican and former member of Florida House of Representatives, Juan-Carlos switched his party registration to unaffiliated in 2019, and subsequently to Democratic in 2020.
+This was in part due to Planas' opposition to Donald Trump, the Republican president at the time.

+In July 2023, Planas returned to politics and announced his candidacy for the Miami-Dade County Supervisor of Elections in 2024.
+His opponent was Republican State Representative Alina Garcia., who ultimately defeated him.
+Planas won 44.16% of the vote, amounting to 458,770 votes.